sunhongyue4500/TestGG/readme.txt

 Git has a mutable index called stage
 Git tracks changes
 Stupid boss
-Creadtign a new branch is quick
+Creadtign a new branch is quickCreating a new branch is quick AND simple